A new fee and new rewards make this account a very different proposition. Should you ditch it?

 Though the equivalent 1.2% rate on interest is actually not bad compared to most other accounts, you can still beat it.
 Plus it’s so restrictive to require £5,000 in the account every day of the month to get the reward.

 But thanks to the debit card hack, I think it’s worth getting one of these accounts to claim the reward.

-As to which one you choose… though cinema tickets could work out the best value it’s still early days as to whether new films will get released, so I’d go for – and have – the £5 monthly reward.
+As to which one you choose… though cinema tickets could work out the best value it’s still early days as to whether new films will get released this year, so I’d go for – and have – the £5 monthly reward.